godaddy/tartufo/docs/source/index.rst

       # Mount a local clone of a repo and scan it using docker!
       $ docker run --rm -v "/path/to/your/git/repo:/git" godaddy/tartufo

-   For more detail on usage and options, see :ref:`Link title <usage>`.
+   For more detail on usage and options, see :doc:`usage`.

 Attributions
 ------------